aaronLopez2001/C-Coding-Projects-/README.md

 Classes and Methods
 	- Learned how to instantiate Classes and Call in Methods Learned the use of Ref & Out
+Learned Inheritance
+	- Makes use of inheritance in c# from one class to another.